Signed in as:

 I always have been interested in trying various mediums and finding what works best for each project.
 I've done wood carvings, mosaics, glass painting, and more.
 Then there was a period when I focused almost entirely on linocut printmaking.
 Today, I do drawings, acrylic and pastel painting, collage, digital work, etc. It's fun to explore and learn more about art.

-Love for poetry had a great impression on my work.
+My love for poetry had a great impression on my work.
 Like a short piece of poetry can say more with fewer words than a long novel, a graphic image, laconic and powerful, can convey much "on a limited budget".
 Uniting strong concepts and expressive graphics, I create visual metaphors with multiple layers of meaning.

-After attending a children's art studio for a few years, I studied at Republican Art School (Graphic Design) and then at Tashkent Institute of Fine Arts (Book Illustration).
+After attending a children's art studio for a few years, I studied at Republican Art School (Graphic Design) and then at the Tashkent Institute of Fine Arts (Book Illustration).
 There I was introduced to relief printmaking.
 Since then, linocut became my favorite medium.
 I started taking part in art shows while I was still a student.
-My artworks were purchased into public collections such as the State Museum of Fine Art, Tashkent, Uzbekistan, and Museum of Modern Arts, Urgench, Uzbekistan.
+My artworks were purchased into public collections such as the State Museum of Fine Art, Tashkent, Uzbekistan, and the Museum of Modern Arts, Urgench, Uzbekistan.

 In 2002, we moved to North Carolina.
 There, my husband built a printing press for me and I returned to printmaking.
 I have become a member of the Society of American Graphic Artists, American Color Print Society, and Los Angeles Printmaking Society.
 My artworks have been represented by a few galleries in the US and exhibited widely in numerous printmaking competitions and shows.